- 17th – Self-employed estimated quarterly tax payment for Q4 of 2022 is due.

 - If you pay quarterly taxes, the first quarter’s payment for 2022 is due this day.

-- Today is the last day to make a contribution to a retirement or other tax-advantaged savings accounts, such as a traditional IRA, Roth IRA, Health Savings Account.
-The deadline for contributing to a SEP IRA and a solo 401(k) is April 18 but may be extended by filing a 6-month extension.
+- Today is the last day to contribute to retirements or other tax-advantaged savings accounts, such as a traditional IRA, Roth IRA, or Health Savings Account.
+The deadline for contributing to a SEP IRA and a solo 401(k) is Apr.
+18, but it may be extended by filing a 6-month extension.

 - Report of Foreign Bank and Financial Accounts (FBAR) is due.
 This applies to business-owned foreign accounts.